tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 * `ted` -- Threads, which are transient computations.
 We can learn more about these later.
 * `sys` -- Fundamental system logic for your Urbit computer.

-Of these folders, `sys` is the most essential for the basic functioning of the computer.
+Of these folders, `sys` is the most essential for the computer's functiobality.
 Inside it, we see 4 files:

 * `hoon.hoon` -- Language, compiler, standard library (including arithmetic, list library, etc.)
 * `arvo.hoon` -- The fundamental event processing machinery of the OS, plus some basic type definitions.